 You can apply for a mortgage for a multifamily home from a bank, credit union or mortgage lender, just as you would for a single-family home.
 Conventional mortgages conform to underwriting guidelines established by the government-sponsored mortgage giants Fannie Mae and Freddie Mac.
 When you apply, the lender considers your credit score, credit history, income, assets and other debts.

-Conforming loan limits for conventional loans are generally $484,350 nationwide in 2019, with higher limits for counties with higher housing costs.
+Conforming loan limits for conventional loans are generally capped $510,400 nationwide in 2020, with higher limits for counties with higher housing costs.
 If you’re buying a multifamily property, there are higher loan limits.

 Can you use rental income to qualify for a loan?

-Buyers of a duplex or multi-unit home can sometimes use the rental income from the additional units to qualify for a loan, but in general, the renters must have already signed a lease so that the rental payments can be verified.
+Buyers of a duplex or multi-unit home can sometimes use the projected rental income from the additional units to qualify for a loan.
+For those payments to be taken into account, the renters usually must have already signed a lease.

-Lenders can consider rental income from the multifamily property as long as you can provide appropriate documentation of the payments.
+Lenders can consider rental income from the multifamily property as long as the prospective borrower can provide appropriate documentation of the payments.

-According to Fannie Mae guidelines, the property must be either a two- to four-unit residence that is owner-occupied, or a one- to four-unit investment property.
+According to Fannie Mae guidelines, the property must be either a two-, three- or four-unit residence that is owner-occupied, or a one- to four-unit investment property.
 That means if you’re going to live in one of the units, rent from the tenant-occupied units can help you qualify for a mortgage.
 If you’re an investor, you can count the rent from all units.

 Not all the income applies though; typically 25 percent is subtracted to account for vacancies and maintenance.